ianrastall/text-utils/tutorials/asm/tutorial-asm-01.md

 Create a sample certification evidence package for your assembly implementation.
 Include justification documentation, static analysis results, and timing verification evidence.

-**Connection to Next Tutorial:** The computer architecture concepts you'll learn in Tutorial #2 are essential for understan
+**Connection to Next Tutorial:** The computer architecture concepts you'll learn in Tutorial #2 are essential for understanding how assembly code executes on real hardware.
+This knowledge is critical for verifying timing properties, understanding memory behavior, and making informed decisions about when assembly is truly necessary.
+The hardware insights from the next tutorial will directly inform your assembly development decisions and verification strategies.